Ceramic Paint-On Insulation: Does It Work?

 As an architect, I tend to discount products that turn everything I ever learned about insulation on its head, and where the only information I can find is on the cheesiest website on the internet.
 On the other hand, I really want this stuff to work, not just for container housing, but for the tens of thousands of old houses like mine that are impossible to insulate, but that might suddenly become energy efficient if I painted the inside with this miracle insulation.

 Interesting this architect admits ‘I tend to discount products that turn everything I ever learned about insulation on its head…’ we are buoyed to see Lloyd wants to see ‘this stuff to work‘.
 Super Therm® does!
-Even the Department of Energy USA ran 3 independent tests and concluded 20-50% energy savings.
+Even the Florida Energy Office ran 3 independent tests and concluded 20-50% energy savings.
 We’d like to work closer with open minded architects, Government and builders to prove it more in Australia.
-As Super Therm Energy Saving Cool Ceramic Coating has been used around the world successful it’s miles ahead of anything in the marketplace.
+As Super Therm Energy Saving Heat Block Ceramic Coating has been used around the world successful it’s miles ahead of anything in the marketplace.
 We do solve heat issues with shipping containers along with retrofitting many homes globally.

 I think I will hop in my water-powered car and go get some.